AndBroCorp/meet-bot/README.md

 Turn camera on or off

 Example: `/cam on` - Turn cam on
-Example: `/cam off` - Turn cam off
+Example: `/cam off` - Turn cam offup

 **/layout**